MicrosoftDocs/power-automate-docs/articles/use-physical-buttons-with-flow-buttons.md

      ![](./media/use-physical-buttons-with-flow-buttons/bttn-done.png)

-1. Now, just press the button on your bttn, and then confirm that your flow ran as expected by viewing its run history on the Microsoft Flow website or on your mobile device.
+1. Press the button on your bttn.

+1. View your flow's run history to confirm that it ran successfully.
+You can check history on the Microsoft Flow website or on your mobile device.

 ## Create a flow that uses a flic physical button